Priya04052001/Priya04052001/README.md

-- 👋 Hi, I’m @Priya04052001
+- Hi, I’m Priya Darshni
-- 👀 I’m interested in Automation Testing
+- I’m am currently working as a Commercial Assistant in L&T Construction.
-- 🌱 I’m currently learning Coding
+- I’m currently learning Github

 <!---
 Priya04052001/Priya04052001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.